GreenSaladLeaf/Bike-Share/README.md

     AND end_lng BETWEEN -88 AND -87.5;  -- Chicago-only longitude range
 ```

-#### Step 4 : Investigate data that have been filtered out
+#### Step 5 : Investigate data that have been filtered out
 Investigates any rows that are outside this region, to understand the nature of the data that is being excluded.
+The goal was to ensure the data accurately represents trips within the city, while considering the possibility that some trips might cross the city borders into nearby areas.

 ```sql
 SELECT DISTINCT
     TRIM(ride_id) AS ride_id,                      -- remove extra space